solodev/cloud-documentation/src/Groups/index.md

 **Adding a group**
 - In the Organization's dashboard, click Groups.

-- Click the Add Group button.
+- Click  Add Group button.

 - Set the Name and Description of the group.